efpapado/safer-agents/README.md

 > own sandbox, so the blind spots of one may be the blind spots of the review.
 > And the code is what the comments say it is only where somebody checked.

-Run Claude Code, Codex or opencode on your project without giving them your Mac.
+Run Claude Code, Codex or opencode on a Drupal module without giving them your Mac.

 `safer-agent` is three wrapper commands.
-Each one starts its coding agent inside a Docker container that can edit your project and can do very little else.
+Each one starts its coding agent inside a Docker container that can edit one module and can do very little else.
 Your files change.
 Your machine does not.

 ```